saagie/saagie-cicd-template-project/README.md

 ### Release note
 The release note is automatically set based on the latest commit message and the commit id.
 To update this behavior, simply update the `build.gradle` files

+# Saagie Python cli

+The saagie-python-cli folder contains a python client aiming to automatize tasks following the saagie-cicd-template-project like creating a project or creating a job.
+See README.md file inside the folder for more detail.